Chris Lammons: Miami Dolphins

-Lammons was signed to the Miami Dolphins practice squad on November 28, 2018, and there for the rest of the 2018 season.
+Lammons was signed to the Miami Dolphins practice squad on November 28, 2018, and stayed there for the rest of the 2018 season.
 He made his NFL debut on September 8, 2019, in the Dolphins season opener against the Baltimore Ravens, registering one pass defended.

 In week 13 against the Philadelphia Eagles, Lammons intercepted a Hail Mary pass thrown by Carson Wentz late in the fourth quarter to seal a 37–31 Dolphins' win for his first career interception.
 He was waived on December 7, 2019.

 Kansas City Chiefs

 On December 10, 2019, Lammons was signed to the Kansas City Chiefs practice squad.
 Lammons remained on the practice squad for the rest of the 2019 season, including during the Chiefs Super Bowl LIV victory.
 He re-signed with the Chiefs on February 5, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the following day.
-He was elevated to the active roster on December 5 and 12 for the team's weeks 13 and 14 games against the Denver Broncos and Miami Dolphins, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 5 and 12 for the team's weeks 13 and 14 games against the Denver Broncos and Dolphins, and reverted to the practice squad after each game.
 He was elevated again to the active roster on January 16 and 23 for the team's divisional playoff game and AFC Championship Game against the Cleveland Browns and Buffalo Bills, and reverted to the practice squad again following each game.
 On February 6, 2021, Lammons was promoted to the active roster ahead of Super Bowl LV against the Tampa Bay Buccaneers.

 On December 11, 2021, Lammons was placed on injured reserve.
 He re-signed with the Chiefs on June 16, 2022.
 He was waived on January 23, 2023.